Skip to main content

 You have embarked on a protocol to restore your body’s hormonal baseline, and yet, you feel a frustrating sense of puffiness.
 Your rings might feel tighter, your socks might leave a deeper impression at the end of the day, and the number on the scale may have ticked up in a way that feels disconnected from your efforts.

-This experience of is a common and deeply personal one for many men beginning testosterone therapy.
+This experience of fluid retention is a common and deeply personal one for many men beginning testosterone therapy.
 It can feel like a contradiction; you are taking a step toward reclaiming vitality, yet your body seems to be holding onto something it should be releasing.
 Your perception is accurate.

 This is a physiological response, a direct consequence of recalibrating your endocrine system.
 Understanding the biological conversation happening within your body is the first step toward guiding it to a new equilibrium.